philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-18/lab/README.md

 # LAB: Socket.io

-Create an event driven application that "distributes" the responsibility for reading, writing, and capitalizing a file to a **separate applications** via Socket.io.
+Create an event driven application that distributes the responsibility for reading, writing, and capitalizing a file to a **separate applications** via Socket.io.

 ## Before you begin